* This is the Consumer Version. *

 Inherited genetic mutations can also cause pulmonary hypertension.
 A small group of people have pulmonary hypertension without any identifiable cause (called idiopathic pulmonary hypertension).
 Women are affected by idiopathic pulmonary hypertension twice as often as men, and the average age at which the diagnosis is made is about 35 years.

-Pulmonary hypertension also can occur in newborns (see Persistent Pulmonary Hypertension).
+Pulmonary hypertension also can occur in newborns (see page Persistent Pulmonary Hypertension).

 Shortness of breath during exertion is the most common symptom of pulmonary hypertension, and virtually everyone who has the condition develops it.
 Some people feel light-headed or fatigued during exertion.
 The person is likely to feel weak because body tissues are not receiving enough oxygen.
 Other symptoms, such as coughing (rarely, coughing up blood) and wheezing, are usually caused by the underlying lung disorder.
 Swelling (edema), particularly of the legs, may occur because fluid may leak out of the blood vessels and into the tissues.
 Swelling is usually a sign that right-sided heart failure has developed.
 Rarely, people become hoarse.

-Some people with pulmonary hypertension have connective tissue disorders, especially systemic sclerosis (see Systemic Sclerosis).
+Some people with pulmonary hypertension have connective tissue disorders, especially systemic sclerosis (see page Systemic Sclerosis).

 Based on the symptoms, doctors may suspect pulmonary hypertension, particularly in people who have an underlying lung disorder or other known cause of pulmonary hypertension.
 Tests are done.
 A chest x-ray may show that the pulmonary arteries are enlarged.
 Electrocardiography (ECG) and echocardiography enable doctors to look for certain problems with the right side of the heart before cor pulmonale develops.
 For example, thickening of the right ventricle or a partial reversal (back flow) of blood through the tricuspid valve between the right atrium and right ventricle may be detected on an echocardiogram.
 Pulmonary function tests help doctors assess the extent of lung damage.
 A sample of blood may be taken from an artery in an arm to measure the level of oxygen in the blood.